Automatic translation by Google Translate.We cannot guarantee that it is accurate.

 Required

-Applicants should explain their reason for applying to the relevant study programme.
-The cover letter should be a maximum of one page.
+Applicants should explain their reason for applying to the programme.
+The cover letter must not exceed one page. .

 • 3.
 Admission process